EperezOk/shamir-secret-image-sharing/README.md

-# (k, n) secret image sharing scheme capable of cheating detection
+# Shamir's secret [image] sharing scheme capable of cheating detection

 This implementation is based on the paper located in `/docs/paper.pdf`.